-A guide to problems, costs, maintenance and repair for your 2005 Cadillac Escalade
+A guide to repairs, service, and maintenance costs for your 2005 Cadillac Escalade

 It is common for the fuel level sensor in the fuel tank read the fuel level incorrectly.
 The sensor must be replaced to correct the condition.
 Our technicians recommend having the complete fuel pump module replaced on high mileage vehicles.

 The power door lock actuators may become slow to operate or stop working completely and require replacement.

 One or more heater & AC (HVAC) air delivery and/or temperature mode door actuator may fail.
 This can result in incorrect air delivery or temperature.
 If this occurs, fault code(s) stored in the HVAC control module should be available to assist with diagnoses.

 2005 Cadillac Escalade Questionswhat is the left temperature gauge for on my Cadillac escalade (1 answer)

 Need to know if the gauge is for my oil or engine temperture

 Is it the electric panel, other things are off too, the battery registered dry or perfect, others are not lighting up either, but mostly worried about the overheating, new radiator 6/2015 problem just started 3 days ago, i'll turn off car restart later and it's fine, shows thermostat in ...

 Blower motor is working.
 I can't tell if the control is bad or the resistor pack under the dash.